nathanford/data-href/README.md

 Demo here: http://nathanford.github.io/data-href

+## Limitations
+The latest version will now allow CMD+Click events to work properly in Webkit browsers, but will silently fail in FF and IE. As support for initMouseEvent is implemented, this should get better.
+Therefore…

 _Please note:_ This is an enhancement.
 You should still provide a regular anchor link to your content somewhere in the element.
-In the example, the H1 still links to the content-page, and would work fine even if JavaScript was turned off.
+In the example, the H1 still links to the content-page, and would work fine even if JavaScript was turned off, or if the user is in a browser that does not support the methods used in the JavaScript.